 Email Alerts and Scheduler Texts

-When you sign up with a company, turn on all email and text alerts.
+When you sign up with a company, turn on all email and text alerts right away.
 Every company lets you set these up in your profile.
-You’ll get pinged when new mystery shopping jobs near me open up.
-Shops get claimed fast, so timely alerts matter.
+You’ll get pinged when new shops open near you.
+Shops get claimed fast — sometimes within minutes — so timely alerts matter.

 The real prize is direct scheduler contact.
 As you complete shops and submit quality reports, schedulers notice.
 They start reaching out to you directly with offers — often bonused shops or priority work that never hits the public job board.